On graphs with large third eigenvalue: Introduction

 First, we demonstrate a family of graphs, denoted $H_{a,b}$, satisfying $\lambda_3(G) = \frac{|V(G)|}{3} - 1$, which generalises the only previously-known constructions of $3K_n$ and the closed blow-up of $C_6$.
 In particular, these include the first non-regular examples of such graphs and we propose the following conjecture.

 \begin{conj} If $\lambda_3(G) = \frac{|V(G)|}{3} - 1$, then $G$ is isomorphic to $H_{a,b}$ for some non-negative integers $a,b$. \end{conj}

-We then prove that multiple families of graphs, which provide the best known lower bounds for larger values of $k$, have $\lambda_3(G) \le \frac{|V(G)|}{3}$, further supporting Question \ref{qun:c_3}.
+We then prove that multiple families of graphs, which provide the best known lower bounds for larger values of $k$, have $\lambda_3(G) \le \frac{|V(G)|}{3}$, further suggesting $c_3 = \frac13$.
 In particular, we prove and generalise the following theorem.

 \begin{thm} If $G$ is strongly regular, a regular line graph, or a Cayley graph on an abelian group, then $\lambda_3(G) \le \frac{|V(G)|}{3}$. \end{thm}

 Note that within the table of best-known lower bounds compiled by Linz \cite{LinzImproved}, Taylor graphs are strongly regular, Paley graphs are Cayley over $\mathbb{Z}_n$ and both the Petersen graph and $C_6$ are regular line graphs.
 In addition, we generalise the methods of resolving Cayley graphs on an abelian group to semi-Cayley graphs on an abelian group, as well as vertex-transitive graphs with abelian automorphism group.